DouglasDierings/Shopping/README.md

  # To Do

 - [x] Create a stock control
-- [ x ] Create a database connection with MySQL to control the stock
+- [x] Create a database connection with MySQL to control the stock